joqjy/reMind/README.md

 # reMind
- A simple application for people with Dementia
+ An application for people with Dementia